open-kbs/openkbs/README.md

    };
    ```

-3. Push your changes, then type 'Write a test plan' in the chat to see the `react-markdown` rendering.
+3. Ask the AI to 'Write a test plan' in the chat, then Push your changes and refresh to see the `react-markdown` rendering.